Yes, I chose to have only one child

 I would understand if I asked someone’s opinion, but why is it open game for anyone and everyone to tell me what is best for my family?
 I have had strangers ask, parents ask, doctors ask, as well as friends and family.
 It seems like it is a hot topic for everyone.

-to the mom of an only child, you are not a lesser mom
+to the mom who chose to have only one child, you are not a lesser mom

-For those of you that have no children or only one child, for whatever personal reason, I want you to know that you shouldn’t have to justify yourself to anyone.
+For those of you that chose to have only one child, or no children, for whatever personal reason, I want you to know that you shouldn’t have to justify yourself to anyone.
 If any of you have a clever retort to the endless questions about having children, please send them my way.

 I wish I could say that I’m used to people inquiring about my procreation.
 Unfortunately, that would be a lie.
 My latest response is, “If and when that happens, you’ll be the first to know.”